My lie reclaims me pulling me back to its space; I found you there waiting for my touch on your face

 She's my muse, and I love her very much.

-I am not sad or disappointed, just left with the same absence, and that’s okay.
+I am not sad (maybe a little) or disappointed, just left with the same absence, and that’s okay.
 Perhaps not being with her is the price for her inspiration.